AlexAbdullah/project_redux/README.md

 * The most commonly occurring motive for shootings in our analysis was domestic disputes.

 * Mental Illness occurred far more frequently as a motive versus Race
+  - We must note that mental illness included any diagonoses ranging from depression to psychosis.
+Further study could be made to explore which diagnoses correlated with the largest number of shootings

 ### Mental Illness vs Race